-It happened to me just today.
-I was in a line-up at a large big box store (I won’t mention the name – suffice to say they have lots of food samples, and endless lines at the cashier).
-I did a quick sweep, got the items on my list and headed for the cashier with the shortest line-up.
+I was in a line-up at a large big box store (I won’t mention the name – suffice to say they used to have lots of food samples in the pre-covid days, and endless lines at the cashier).
+I did a quick sweep of the store, got the items on my list, and headed for the cashier with the shortest line-up.
 None of them were short … I said, “shortest”.

 I was in the slow line, ugh.

 After waiting what seemed like an inordinate amount of time, I realized that there seemed to be some complication with ringing through the gentleman at the front of the line.
 Maybe it was his card or the price on some item, I’m not sure.
-All I know is that help had to come and sort through.
+All I know is that help had to come and sort through and get the line moving again.
+I felt myself getting a little ticked and a lot curious.

-Meanwhile, the line behind me grew … and grew impatient, myself included.
+Meanwhile, the line behind me grew and with it, we all began to grow as well–impatient, that is, myself included.
 I had a presentation to finalize, photocopies to make, handouts to get ready.
 I wanted to leave.
-Perhaps it was this sense of urgency I had (and their lack of it) that heightened my sensibilities.
+Perhaps it was this sense of urgency and the cashier’s lack of it that heightened my sensibilities.
 I noticed things I wanted to complain about.

-I couldn’t hold it inside anymore.
-I turned to the guy behind me, a young chap in his twenties, and said, “Wow, I can’t believe that there are such lineups at every cashier, yet they have a couple cashes closed.
-Why on earth would they do that?”.
+The extrovert inside me screamed to be released.
+I couldn’t hold it inside anymore so turned to the guy behind me, a young chap in his twenties, and said, “Wow, I can’t believe that there are such lineups at every cashier, yet they have a couple cashes closed.
+Why on earth would they do that during a busy time?”.

 Decide whether you want a solution or just need to vent.

 In the words of Stephen Covey, “Begin with the end”.
 Know WHY you feel the urge to speak up.
-It’s really not complaining.
-It’s satisfying a need.
+It’s less about complaining than it is satisfying a need to have your frustration acknowledged, perhaps even shared.
 You either want to find an answer to a troubling question or you want emotional validation.
 The two reasons take on different approaches.

 Letting the other person know the outcome you’re expecting is helpful.
 This way, they know how to respond.
 Do you want a listening ear and validation?
 Or do you want some options and solutions?